 Beta-sitosterol is the miraculous common denominator found in saw palmetto, pygeum africanum, pumpkinseed oil and stinging nettles.
 The concentration of beta sitosterol in these herbs, however is very small . . . at best . . . a mere 3,000th of the amount found in Prostate Miracle®Advanced Formula.

 Beta-sitosterol is also found in common foods we eat every day but in even smaller amounts than the above mentioned herbs.
 It is completely safe and without any side effects.

 The chemical structure of beta-sitosterol is similar to that of cholesterol . . . the main difference being the presence of an extra ethyl group.

-When it comes to supporting prostate health, there isn't any natural supplement, that has been studied more extensively than beta sitoterol, which is why it has been a key ingredient in Prostate Miracle® since 2003.
+When it comes to supporting prostate health, there isn't any natural supplement, that has been studied more extensively than beta sitosterol, which is why it has been a key ingredient in Prostate Miracle® since 2003.

 For well over twenty years, the role beta-sitosterol plays in supporting prostate health has been studied extensively.
-Numerous international scientific journals incuding "European Patent", "European Journal of Drug Metab", "International Journal of Immunopharmacol", "Anticancer Research", "The Lancet", "European Urology", "Minerva Urologia", "British Journal of Clinical Pharmacology", "Medizinische Klinik", "Fortsher Med". and many others, have all published their very impressive findings.Read Less
+Numerous international scientific journals including "European Patent", "European Journal of Drug Metab", "International Journal of Immunopharmacol", "Anticancer Research", "The Lancet", "European Urology", "Minerva Urologia", "British Journal of Clinical Pharmacology", "Medizinische Klinik", "Fortsher Med". and many others, have all published their very impressive findings.Read Less

 Not All Beta Sitosterol Is Created Equally